[[caption-width-right:350:Too bad this is all staged. [[spoiler:In fact, Truman is crying ''because'' itís fake.]]]]

 * ''"[[WasItAllALie Was nothing real]]?"''

 * Sylvia gets forcibly removed from the studio after giving Truman the only genuinely romantic moment he's ever had.
 The actor taking her tries to smooth it over (in vain) by telling Truman she's schizophrenic, and "brings all her boyfriends here."
-Geez, rip the guy's heart out, why don't you?
+Truman's face says it all - geez, rip the guy's heart out, why don't you?

 -->'''Sylvia:''' Get out of here!
 Come find me!

-* The scene with Truman and Laura (the woman playing Meryl) after Truman's first failed escape. [[spoiler:Truman is attempting to have a serious conversation with Laura only for her to hock products at him.
-Truman loses it when he realizes Laura is in on it, scaring her into pulling a kitchen knife on him and telling him ''he's'' the one going crazy.
-Its terrifying for Truman to realize he can't even trust his own wife, and you watch his mind unravel.]]
+* The scene with Truman and Hannah (the woman playing Meryl) after Truman's first failed escape. [[spoiler:Truman is attempting to have a serious conversation with Hannah only for her to hock products at him.
+Truman loses it when he realizes Hannah is in on it, scaring her into pulling a kitchen knife on him and telling him ''he's'' the one going crazy.
+It's terrifying for Truman to realize he can't even trust his own wife, and you watch his mind unravel.]]

-* Truman in generally is a walking sad individual: Figuring out [[spoiler:that everyone around him (aside from Marlon and Sylvia) ''don't'' care for him and are all in this whole charade of a simple big set]].
-And let's not even get ''started'' [[spoiler: with how much Christof and his "parents" manipulate him and enforce his fear of water]].
+* Truman in general is a [[TheWoobie walking sad individual]]: Figuring out [[spoiler:that everyone around him (aside from Marlon and Sylvia) ''don't'' care for him and are all in this whole charade of a simple big set.]]
+And let's not even get ''started'' [[spoiler: with how much Christof and his "parents" manipulate him and enforce his fear of water.]]